-Following is a typical day for students enrolled in our School.
-Since this is an individualized program, not all students will participate in the same learning activities or the same counseling programs at the same time or in the same order.
+Following is a description of a typical day for students.
+Since this is an individualized program, not all students will participate in the same learning activities or counseling programs at the same time or in the same order.

 Arrive at School, sign the classroom attendance roster, review MY SUCCESS Student and Parent Dashboard (Appendix U-1), an online, secured private portal available 24 hours a day, 7 days a week, and prepare for instruction.
-MY SUCCESS links with the School's student information system to provide upto-date information on student attendance, grades, state assessment results, skills development, and academic performance.
+MY SUCCESS links with the School's student information system to provide up-to-date information on student attendance, grades, state assessment results, skills development, and academic performance.

-Student accesses instructional software (e.g., Apex Learning, Reading Plus, or math software such as Ascend Math) and works independently to make progress in assigned coursework.
+Student accesses instructional software (e.g. Apex Learning, Reading Plus or math software such as Ascend Math) and works independently to make progress in assigned coursework.